-Researchers at Virginia tech have just achieved a groundbreaking new printing method.
+Researchers at Virginia Tech have just achieved a groundbreaking new 3D printing method.
 Using mask-projection micro-stereolithography, they have printed the highest temperature polymer to date.
-The material, Kapton, is a aromatic polyamide that has multiple applications which require high-durability.
+The material, Kapton, is an aromatic polyamide that has multiple applications which require high-durability.
 One of its uses is as spacecraft insulation.

-The researchers insist that the 3D printed polyamide has a strength comparable to those made by traditional methods.
-Katpon begins to lose its mechanical properties at 1,020°F (548.8 °C).
+The researchers insist that 3D printed Kapton has a strength comparable to those made by traditional methods.
+Katpon begins to lose its mechanical properties at 1,020 °F (548.8 °C).
 As a result, the new printing method achieves temperatures 285 °F higher than any other polymer would need.

 Mask-projection micro-stereolithography is an SLA method.
 Typically the method uses a broad spectrum light source to cure photopolymers by projecting 2D images using a Digital Micromirror Device.
 The hardware and operating software are very malleable and thus researchers can apply it to various applications and materials.

 While we do not know what printer they used, the researchers at Virginia tech have Mask-projection micro-stereolithography machines like the Autodesk Ember in their lab.
 Mask-projection micro-stereolithography generally use UV, like most SLA devices.
 Additionally, like other forms of SLA (aside from constrained surface stereolithography), it places the UV projector above a descending platform, that unveils the print vertically.